rai-project/carml/README.md

   - `TaskName.stories.js`
   - `TaskName.scss`
 - Create a new `Task` in `Task.js`
-  - Search svgrepo.com for a suitable icon and add it to the `icons` folder
+  - Search svgrepo.com for a suitable icon and add it to the `icons` folder (see below for more instructions)
   - Add the new task to:
     - `getStaticTask`
     - `getDefaultModel`